 )

-The Request cause parameter specifies the type of requested information, i.e. time, position vector, GeoNetworking address, TC mapping.
+The Request cause parameter specifies the type of requested information, i.e., time, position vector, GeoNetworking address, TC mapping.
 In case the GeoNetworking address is requested, the parameter also indicates whether the address request is caused by DAD or is an initial request.

 K.3 CORE_GAGH.response

-The service primitive CORE_GAGH.response is generated by the ITS GN Core to indicate an update of management information, i.e. time, position vector, GeoNetworking address and TC mapping.
-The service primitive can be triggered upon reception of a CORE_GAGH.request primitive or can be generated unsolicited, i.e. without a service primitive CORE_GAGH.request.
+The service primitive CORE_GAGH.response is generated by the GN Core to indicate an update of management information, i.e., time, position vector, GeoNetworking address and TC mapping.
+The service primitive can be triggered upon reception of a CORE_GAGH.request primitive or can be generated unsolicited, i.e., without a service primitive CORE_GAGH.request.

 The parameters of the CORE_GAGH.response are as follows: